bugsnag/maze-runner/README.md

 ### Step reference

-Whirlwind tour of the most important bundled steps.
+A whirlwind tour of the most important bundled steps.
 Additional variants exist for checking value nullability, "starts with", "ends with", et cetera.

 Anywhere a `{field}` is denoted, it can be replaced with dot-delimited key path to indicate the path from the root of an object to the intended target.